 Idle Scan

 Idle scan, also known as zombie scanning, is a technique that involves using an idle system as a proxy to scan a target system.
-This technique involves sending a SYN packet to a port on the target system, and then sending a SYN/ACK packet to the idle system with a forged source IP address.
-If the idle system responds with a RST packet, the port is considered closed.
-If the idle system responds with a SYN/ACK packet, the port is considered open.
+This technique consists of sending an SYN packet to a port on the target system and then sending an SYN/ACK packet to the idle system using a forged source IP address.
+The port is considered closed if the idle system responds with a RST packet.
+The port is considered open if the idle system responds with a SYN/ACK packet.
 This technique is very stealthy, as it doesn’t generate any network traffic from the attacker’s system.
 Here’s an example of how to perform an idle scan using nmap:

 nmap -sI 192.168.1.2 192.168.1.1